lapidus79/sisilisko/README.md

 Basically you have an Akka ActorSytem with dashboards which in turn have widgets and they all run as actors.
 An enduser initiates a websocket connection and a ClientActor is created, this actor in turn subscribes to a dashboard(s) and then starts to receive updates of changes in dashboard & widget actor states.

 Currently dashboard and widget conf data is stored in a blocking SQL database.
-For interacting this resource a round robin router strategy has been used with a dedicated execution context.
+For interacting with this resource a round-robin router strategy has been used with a dedicated execution context.

 The app also contains simple REST endpoints for dashboard/widget CRUD management.